 The Nature Conservancy's Michael Wolosin tackles this big question — and fills readers in on the Conservancy's stance on the issue.

 Find out his answer in our monthly column "Ask the Conservationist."
-And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's 720 staff scientists.
+And when you're done reading, send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Larry Ahlgrim of Norfolk, VA, asks: